 How many pills does it say were in the bottle?
 30

-Medication will last until 9/21/16
+Medication will last for 30 days until September 21

 Assume patients start taking the medication the day after they received the medication.
 At the latest, high cost medications should be filled on the day when patients are taking the last pill in order to assure compliance.
+This calculation is for a once daily medication.
+For medications taken more than once daily, the days’ supply can be found by dividing the number of pills by the amount of pills taken per day.

+Example: if a patient received a total of 30 pills and took the medication twice daily, then the number of days covered by the prescription fills is 15 days (30 pills/2 pills per day)

 Regarding your last bottle of medication, on the label of the bottle: